Trump backs work incentives as part of next stimulus bill

 U.S. President Donald Trump said on Wednesday he supports another coronavirus stimulus bill but wants it to include incentives for Americans to go back to work, setting up a clash with Democrats in Congress over jobless benefits.

+Trump said he supports direct payments to individuals as part of the so-called Phase 4 stimulus package.
+"I do, I support it, but it has to be done properly, and I support actually larger numbers than the Democrats," Trump said in an interview with the Fox Business Network.

 "We want to create a very great incentive to work.
-So, we're working on that and I'm sure we'll all come together," Trump said in an interview with Fox Business Network.
+So, we're working on that and I'm sure we'll all come together." .
 The remarks indicate the Trump administration will oppose an effort by Democrats in Congress to renew a $600 supplement to weekly jobless benefits set to expire at the end of July that was contained in earlier coronavirus relief legislation.

 Many Republicans have argued that the supplemental benefit encourages workers to remain unemployed and they would prefer to provide a benefit for workers returning to the job.
 Trump said the structure of the last round of financial aid to struggling Americans created a disincentive for people to return to work.